-MINNETONKA, MN (July 25, 2018) — Don Lundquist, former missionary to the Democratic Republic of the Congo, died Wednesday, July 18, at the age of 93.
+MINNETONKA, MN (July 25, 2018) — Don Lundquist, retired missionary to the Democratic Republic of the Congo, died Wednesday, July 17, at the age of 93.

-Don was born in Minnesota on August 5, 1924, to Axel and Hazel (Carlson) Lundquist.
+Don was born in Minneapolis, Minnesota on August 5, 1924, to Axel and Hazel (Carlson) Lundquist.

 He earned a Bachelor of Arts degree from the University of Minnesota; a Master of Divinity and a Master of Theology from Princeton Theological Seminary; and also studied at North Park Theological Seminary and Fuller Theological Seminary.